 Transportation Alternatives (previously called Transportation Enhancements) are the largest source of federal funding for pedestrians & bicyclists as well as historic preservation.
-Smith has worked with the National Transportation Alternatives Clearinghouse (formerly NTEC), both as staff and consultant, to collect and analyze data regarding the implementation of the TA program.
-Smith was awarded a faculty research grant to explore the importance of the TA program for preservation planning.
-Presentations relating to this topic can be found in Smith’s CV.
-Most recently, Smith has been contracted by the National Transportation Alternatives Clearinghouse to develop a national Certificate of Excellence Program to recognize outstanding TE-funded projects.
+I have worked with the National Transportation Alternatives Clearinghouse (formerly NTEC), both as staff and consultant, to collect and analyze data regarding the implementation of the TA program.
+I was awarded a faculty research grant to explore the importance of the TA program for preservation planning.
+Presentations relating to this topic can be found in my CV at the bottom of the About page.
+Most recently, I was contracted by the National Transportation Alternatives Clearinghouse to develop a national Certificate of Excellence Program to recognize outstanding TE-funded projects.

 Other research projects regarding pedestrians have included involvement in Testing Associations Between Physical Activity and the Urban Environment (Rodriguez, PI) and A Smart Step Forward.